animal-tree/Writing-stuff/Stuff42-GradsAlliance-draft.md

 ## Sincerely calling on the public

 If you’re an undergrad, master’s, or PhD student, or university faculty interested in labor-reform: [Grads Alliance](https://www.facebook.com/groups/1600564167019335/).
-Join this group and protest my unjust firing, negotiate for the dignity of graduate employees (higher pay, basic healthcare including vision and dental, on-campus parking, W2 workers status), and bring back to spotlight the student loan debt cancellation plan that was passed, then unconstitutionally shut down by the Republican-dominated Supreme Court.
+Join this group and protest my unjust firing, negotiate for the dignity of graduate employees (higher pay, basic healthcare including vision and dental, on-campus parking, resuming the pre-Trump W2 tax statement form status), and bring back to spotlight the student loan debt cancellation plan that was passed, then unconstitutionally shut down by the Republican-dominated Supreme Court.

 ### ...and expanding scope... for those who care about more than one issue at a time

 [This](https://www.thecrimson.com/article/2022/10/14/harvard-budget-fy22/) is almost enough to cancel all of Harvard's students' debt: the budgetary surplus of a single year.
 You read that correctly: enough surplus to cancel nearly all debt for every student that ever went to Harvard, ever, from one year's *surplus*.
 Universities in the US make huge profits.
 I think it's their responsibility to use that money where the Supreme Court failed.

 But even if they can reduce education costs or cancel debt, they won't without student and faculty and public pressure.
-Join [grads alliance](https://www.facebook.com/groups/1600564167019335/) since I haven't seen this bold, and legitimate, of a worker-and-public-led-pressure-campaign on university financial policy — meaning, orchestrated collaboratively with grad workers, faculty, students, and public, to reduce tuition costs and cancel student debt — ever suggested elsewhere.
+Join [Grads Alliance](https://www.facebook.com/groups/1600564167019335/) since I haven't seen this bold, and legitimate, of a worker-and-public-led-pressure-campaign on university financial policy — meaning, orchestrated collaboratively with grad workers, faculty, students, and public, to reduce tuition costs and cancel student debt — ever suggested elsewhere.

 If enough people (especially faculty, grads, and students) give a shit, they have no choice.
 Join.